Unidata/science-gateway/vms/jupyter/readme.md

             [ -f .git-credentials ] && gitpuller <private-repo-url> <branch> <destination>;
 ```

 NOTE: This PAT will be stored in *plain text* in each user's home directory.
 Thus, anybody with an account on the JupyterHub cluster will be able to read this PAT and use it outside of the cluster with the correct know-how.
-Therefore, to prevent this token for being used for anything other than its intended purpose, we scope it appropriately, i.e. set the PAT to only be able to read the contents of the intended private repo.
+Therefore, to prevent this token for being used for anything other than its intended purpose, we scope it appropriately, i.e., set the PAT to only be able to read the contents of the intended private repo.

 <a id="h-C95C198A"></a>